 The minimum age for this tour and horse trek is 18, or 16 with a parent/guardian.

 Clothing for hiking in temperatures from +25C to -0C.
 A detailed kit list will be sent to you when you book on.

 Most groups have 6-10 people, with a maximum of 12.

 Contact us and we issue the invoice for 20% payment from the net tour cost.
 You can send it by bank transfer.
 The rest of the payment you can pay in cash upon your arrival day in Bishkek (welcoming the first day with briefing ).
-Be informed that the bank transfer fee will be additionally 3% over the cost of the transaction and it will be on the client (For cash payment no additional costs).
+Be informed that the bank transfer fee will be an additional 4% over the cost of the transaction and it will be on the client (For cash payment no additional costs).